 - If you want to LEARN from your relationship (to stop the bad stuff happening again and again..);

-All these things and more are yours when you develop a special skill we’re about to address.
+All these things and more are yours when you develop a particular skill we’re about to address.

 So if you’re nodding along, that just leaves me to tell you about it.